rust-lang/rfcs/text/0000-assoc-default-groups.md

    use by specialization and for `default impl`.
    Therefore, the syntax is only partially new.

-2. secondarily, if you have implementations where it is commonly needed to write `default { .. }` because you need to assume the type of an associated type default in a provided method, then the solution proposed in this RFC is less ergonomic.
+2. if you have implementations where you commonly need to write `default { .. }` because you need to assume the type of an associated type default in a provided method, then the solution proposed in this RFC is less ergonomic.

    However, it is the contention of this RFC that such needs will be less common.
    This is discussed below.